sajjadmurtaza/hello_go/README.md

   var namePointer = &name
   var cityPointer = &city

+  // namePointer/cityPointer is called a pointer
+  // because it points to the memory location of name/city

   namePointer // Memory address of Name
   *namePointer // Dereference to get value of Name